 He is best recognized for his gaming, animation, and sketch comedy work.
 He was third on Forbes' list of the top 10 highest-earning YouTubers of 2021.

-Rhett John McLaughlin and Link Neal, better known as Rhett & Link, are a popular internet comedy duo who have been creating viral videos and commercials for several years.
+Rhett John McLaughlin and Link Neal, better known as Rhett & Link, are a popular internet comedy duo.
+They have been creating viral videos and commercials together for several years.

 5. Unspeakable: $28.5 Million

-Nathan Graham is from Houston and has been uploading to YouTube for ten years.
+Nathan Graham is from Houston and has been uploading videos to YouTube for over ten years.

 Better known by his YouTube name, Unspeakable, he is addicted to a popular video game, Minecraft.

 He has over 20 million subscribers across four YouTube channels, where he records himself playing different games.
 He also has a knack for making shocking videos.
 In one such video, he put live alligators in a room.